-No. Even if you are home, the driver will just drop off the food and you will receive an email after delivery.
-Since there are so many deliveries to fulfill in the allotted time frame, this system works the best for us.
-If you plan to have food delivered to your work address please let us know.
+No. Even if you are not home, the driver will drop off the food.
+If you plan to have food delivered to your work address, please let us know.

 Food Storage/Caring for FoodExpand +Close x

-How many days will my food stay fresh after thawing?
+How many days will my food stay fresh?

-Can I use my microwave for thawing RMBs?
+Can I use my microwave for thawing bones?

-No. Do not use the microwave to thaw the patties or RMBs.
+No. Do not use the microwave to thaw the patties or recreational bones.
 Never give your dog a cooked bone, as it can splinter and cause severe internal complications.
-The safest method of thawing is room temperature or soak the RMBs in cold water.
+The safest method of thawing is at room temperature or to soak the recreational bones in cold water.

 The We Feed Raw DietExpand +Close x

-We Feed Raw is built upon the well established Prey Model Raw style of feeding 80% meat, 10% organ meat (half of which is liver) and 10% edible bone, also known as 80/10/10.
-In our Measured Meal Plan, the Prey Model ratios are custom measured, portioned, and delivered to you so that all you have to do is feed your pet.
-We Feed Raw is committed to feeding our carnivores the diet that’s healthiest for them, and all of our products are natural, humanely raised, grain-free, and preservative free meats, organs, and bones.
+We Feed Raw is built upon the well-established Prey Model Raw style of feeding: approximately 80% meaty meat (muscle meat and associated connective tissue and fat), 10% organ meat (all of which is secreting organ) and 10% edible bone, also known as 80/10/10.
+We also include a high-quality vitamin and mineral pre-mix for an added boost of nutrition.
+This pre-mix only includes ingredients sourced and made in the USA.
+In our Meal Plan, the Prey Model ratios are custom measured, portioned, and delivered to you so that all you have to do is feed your pet.
+Our meals have all been formulated by a PhD animal nutritionist.